facundoallia/facundoallia/README.md

 <br/>

-My name is Facundo Allia, I am a professional specialized in data science and finance.

 💻 I specialized in Python (Numpy, Pandas, SciPy and visualization libraries), SQL, Spark, Git, Docker, R, PowerBI and Machine Learning (TensorFlow, Scikit-Learn and Keras).